 - Contract Questionnaire

-Your email communication with the sponsor may also provide valuable information to SPAdmin that helps ensure timely negotiation.
+Your email communication with the sponsor may also provide valuable information to UNeHealth to help ensure timely negotiation.

 UNeHealth contracts are signed by the sponsor and an authorized UNeHealth signatory.
-The investigator also signs but only as having read and acknowledged.
-UNeHealth/SPAdmin coordinates the signature process and informs the IRB when the contract is fully-executed so the IRB can be released.
+The investigator may sign but only as having read and acknowledged.
+UNeHealth coordinates the signature process and informs the IRB when the contract is fully-executed so the IRB can be released.

 UNeHealth strives to execute contracts within 75 days of receiving the required documents from the department.
 Some require less time; some more.
 Variables that impact timelines include volume of contracts under review, sponsor responsiveness, terms requiring negotiation, and whether UNeHealth/UNMC has an institutional master agreement with the sponsor.